Updated January 12, 2023

-Verses typical of Queen Victoria reign make up the Victorian Poetry.
-Accordingly, the characteristics of Victorian Poetry borrow socio-economic changes under the reign of Queen Victoria and also the preceding Romantic Age poetry.
-The literature of this age voices the strong opinions of Mathew Arnold, Robert Browning, Lord Tennyson and likes of notable poets.
-Victorian Poetry era (1830-1901) succeeded the Romantic era.
+Verses typical of Queen Victoria’s reign make up Victorian Poetry.
+Accordingly, the characteristics of Victorian Poetry borrow socio-economic changes under the reign of Queen Victoria and the preceding Romantic Age poetry.
+The literature of this age voices the strong opinions of Mathew Arnold, Robert Browning, Lord Tennyson, and notable poets.
+The Victorian Poetry era (1830-1901) succeeded the Romantic era.

-The Victorian Poetry showcases the new awareness among the intellectuals and expresses the need of its age.
+Victorian Poetry showcases the new awareness among the intellectuals and expresses the need of its age.
 Some characteristics of Victorian Poetry are an extension of Romantic Poetry.
-However, the contemporary intellectual developments, economic changes and religious revolts made up for a large part of Victorian poetry.
+However, contemporary intellectual developments, economic changes, and religious revolts comprised much Victorian poetry.

 The Main Characteristics of Victorian Poetry

-From ‘Idealism to Realism’ is the prominent differentiator of Victorian Poetry while, other characteristics include: mass concerns, morality, challenging authority, questioning God etc. In all, these features had bearing of industrialization and advancement of science & Tech.
+From ‘Idealism to Realism’ is the prominent differentiator of Victorian Poetry, while other characteristics include: mass concerns, morality, challenging authority, questioning God, etc. These features had a bearing on industrialization and the advancement of science & Tech.

 The Realism

-The Victorian Poets were quite realistic and had less idealized view of nature in contrast to Romanic Poets who were idealists and believed in Art for the Art Sake.
-The ‘nature’ in Victorian poetry lost its idealize position accorded in the Romantic Age.
+The Victorian Poets were quite realistic and had a less idealized view of Nature in contrast to Romanic Poets, who were idealists and believed in Art for the Art Sake.
+The ‘nature’ in Victorian poetry lost its idealized position accorded in the Romantic Age.
 Factually, in the Tennyson age, Nature dwindled to a source of leisure and inspiration for the poets.
-And, that nature was not paramount as subject for poets.
-Tennyson himself was less a romantic poet and more a Victorian- a bridge to Romanticism & Victorian.
+And that Nature was not paramount as a subject for poets.
+Tennyson was less a romantic poet and more a Victorian- a bridge to Romanticism & Victorian.

 Conflict Between Religion & Science

-The most remarkable characteristics of Victorian poetry is its conflict between religion and science.
+The most remarkable characteristic of Victorian poetry is its conflict between religion and science.
 It was a byproduct of the intellectual developments of this age.
 The leading poets of this age reacted to this religious skepticism through their works.
-Robert Browning attempted to criticize religion in his poems like ‘Fra Lippo Lippi’.
+Robert Browning attempted to criticize religion in his poems like ‘Fra Lippo Lippi.’
 He also questioned the demands of the church that go against human nature.

 Similarly, When Tennyson wrote ‘In Memoriam’ (1850), he raised many questions on life and death.
-The scientific approach to nature and human became a central theme in Victorian Poetry.
-Arnold’s poem ‘Dover Beach’ (1867), also addresses the eroding religious faith of the time.
+The scientific approach to nature and humans became a central theme in Victorian Poetry.
+Arnold’s poem ‘Dover Beach’ (1867) also addresses the eroding religious faith of the time.

 Showing the Responsibility

 You would see Victorian poetry as the object of displaying the rural and rustic life.
-Poets raised voice for indiscrimination against the commoner masses that was done due to industrialization.
-Victorian poets took a stand of social reform.
+Poets raised voices for indiscrimination against the commoner masses that was done due to industrialization.
+Victorian poets took a stand on social reform.

 Use of Sensory Elements

-In the preceding era poets, they used the imagery vividly.
-However, Victorian poets also used imagery and senses to convey the chaos or struggle between Religion and Science, and ideas about Nature and Romance.
+In the preceding era poets, they used imagery vividly.
+However, Victorian poets also used imagery and senses to convey the chaos or struggle between Religion and Science and ideas about Nature and Romance.

-Lord Alfred Tennyson prominently used the sensory and Imagery elements in his poems.
-One notable example in Tennyson’s poem “Mariana”, he writes- The doors upon their hinges creaked; / The blue fly sung in the Pane; the mouse / Behind the moldering wainscot shrieked.
+Lord Alfred Tennyson prominently used sensory and Imagery elements in his poems.
+One notable example in Tennyson’s poem “Mariana” he writes- The doors upon their hinges creaked; / The blue fly sung in the pane; the mouse / Behind the moldering wainscot shrieked.

-These images of the creaking door, the blue fly singing in the window, and the mouse with the moldy wood paneling, all work together show a very definite image of an active, yet lonely farmhouse.
+These images of the creaking door, the blue fly singing in the window, and the mouse with the moldy wood paneling all work together to show a very definite image of an active yet lonely farmhouse.

 Pessimism- Integral to Victorian Poetry

-Victorian poets understood the misery that industrial Revolution had brought about in the society.
-Thus, Victorian poetry became object and real; in terms of displaying the urban life.
-The poets wrote on isolation, despair, doubt and general pessimism that surrounded the era.
+Victorian poets understood the misery that the Industrial Revolution had brought to society.
+Thus, Victorian poetry became object and real; in terms of displaying urban life.
+The poets wrote about isolation, despair, doubt, and general pessimism that surrounded the era.

-On the surface, Victorians seemed to enjoy the wealth and prosperity but the feelings of uncertainty, Cynicism and self-doubt very much reflects in the poems of this age.
+On the surface, Victorians seemed to enjoy wealth and prosperity, but the feelings of uncertainty, Cynicism, and self-doubt are very much reflected in this age’s poems.
 The issue of psychological isolation is common in almost all the great poems of the Victorian Era.

-Tennyson’s poem, ‘Locksley Hall’ (1842) is about the restless “young England”.
+Tennyson’s poem, ‘Locksley Hall’ (1842), concerns the restless “young England.”
 Mathew Arnold explored the “strange disease of modern life” and the loneliness of modern-age men in his poem ‘The Scholar-Gipsy’ (1853).
-In ‘The City of Dreadful Night’, Arthur Hugh Clough deals with the note of Insomnia and Pessimism.
+In ‘The City of Dreadful Night,’ Arthur Hugh Clough deals with the note of Insomnia and Pessimism.

 Interest in Medieval Fables and Legends

-Tennyson’s ‘Idylls of King Arthur’ (1859-1889) was a series of four books that were centered on King Arthur and the Round Table.
-In his other works such as ‘Sir Launcelot and Queen Guinevere’, ‘Sir Galahad’, and ‘Morte d’ Arthur’, Tennyson explored the vision of Medieval quests and tales.
+Tennyson’s ‘Idylls of King Arthur (1859-1889) was a series of four books centered on King Arthur and the Round Table.
+In his other works, such as ‘Sir Launcelot and Queen Guinevere,’ ‘Sir Galahad,’ and ‘Morte d’ Arthur,’ Tennyson explored the vision of Medieval quests and tales.

-Swinburne idealized Medievalism in his works as the golden Age of tragic love and Tragic Heroism.
-It is noteworthy that Victorian poets went back to Medievalism not as escapists but in order to redirect it to the contemporary developments in politics, literature and art.
+Swinburne idealized Medievalism in his works as the Golden Age of tragic love and Tragic Heroism.
+It is noteworthy that Victorian poets returned to Medievalism not as escapists but to redirect it to the contemporary developments in politics, literature, and art.

 Sentimentality

 Another one of the most important characteristics of Victorian poetry is sentimentality.
-The Victorians wrote about artistic creations thus giving way to deeper imaginations.
-Poets like Alfred Tennyson, Emily Bronte prominently used the element of sentimentality in their poems.
+The Victorians wrote about artistic creations, thus giving way to deeper imaginations.
+Poets like Alfred Tennyson and Emily Bronte prominently used the element of sentimentality in their poems.

 Development of Dramatic Monologue

-Through works such as Alfred Tennyson’s “Ulysses’ (1842), ‘St Simeon Stylites’ (1842) and Mathew Arnold’s ‘Dover Beach’ & ‘Stanzas from the Grand Chartreuse’ the monologue seems having gained.
+Through works such as Alfred Tennyson’s “Ulysses’ (1842), ‘St Simeon Stylites’ (1842), and Mathew Arnold’s ‘Dover Beach’ & ‘Stanzas from the Grand Chartreuse’ the monologue seems to have gained.

-Robert Browning popularized dramatic monologue in most of his works such as ‘My Last Duchess’, ‘Porphyria’s Lover’, ‘Soliloquy of the Spanish Cloister’, ‘Men and Women’ and such others.
+Robert Browning popularized dramatic monologues in his works such as ‘My Last Duchess,’ ‘Porphyria’s Lover,’ ‘Soliloquy of the Spanish Cloister,’ ‘Men and Women’ and so on.
 These poems were published in Browning’s ‘Dramatic Lyrics’ in 1842.

-Apart from the famous dramatic monologue, the Victorian poets also explored Sonnets, Epics, Elegies and Ballads.
-In this way, the Victorian poetry is the direct outcome of the Prevailing socio-economic, political and literary activities of the time.
+Apart from the famous dramatic monologue, Victorian poets explored Sonnets, Epics, Elegies, and Ballads.
+In this way, Victorian poetry is the direct outcome of the time’s Prevailing socio-economic, political, and literary activities.

 Victorian Poetry in Conclusion